kyma-project/api-gateway/docs/user/tutorials/01-50-expose-and-secure-a-workload/01-50-expose-and-secure-workload-oauth2.md

 ## Expose and Secure Your Workload

-To expose an instance of the HTTPBin Service and secure it with OAuth2 scopes, create the followng APIRule in your namespace:
+To expose an instance of the HTTPBin Service and secure it with OAuth2 scopes, create the following APIRule in your namespace:

 ```shell
 cat <<EOF | kubectl apply -f -